Ajatt-Tools/mergenotes/README.md

 Then click the "Config" button on the right-side of the screen.

-Most of the settings can be accessed by opening the Anki Browser and selecting "Edit" > "Merge Fields Settings...".
+Most of the settings can be accessed by opening the Anki Browser and selecting "Edit" > "Merge Fields Options...".
 Before merging duplicates, I recommend enabling the "Delete original notes" option.

 Field separator is the string inserted between the merged fields.